-We also purchase foreign currency forward contracts in order to hedge forecasted inventory transactions and intercompany management fees that are designated as cashflow hedges and are subject to foreign currency exposures.
+We also purchase foreign currency forward contracts in order to hedge forecasted inventory transactions and intercompany management fees that are designated as cash-flow hedges and are subject to foreign currency exposures.
 We applied the hedge accounting rules as required by ASC 815 for these hedges.
 These contracts allow us to buy and sell certain currencies at specified contract rates.
-As of June 30, 2013 and December 31, 2012, the aggregate notional amounts of these contracts outstanding were approximately \$259.5 million and \$256.9 million, respectively.
-At June 30, 2013, the outstanding contracts were expected to mature over the next twelve months.
+As of September 30, 2013 and December 31, 2012, the aggregate notional amounts of these contracts outstanding were approximately \$243.2 million and \$256.9 million, respectively.
+At September 30, 2013, the outstanding contracts were expected to mature over the next twelve months.
 Our derivative financial instruments are recorded on the condensed consolidated balance sheet at fair value based on quoted market rates.
 For the forecasted inventory transactions, the forward contracts are used to hedge forecasted inventory transactions over specific months.
-Changes in the fair value of these forward contracts, excluding forward points, designated as cash-flow hedges are recorded as a component of accumulated other comprehensive income (loss) within shareholders' equity, and are recognized in cost of sales in the condensed consolidated statement of income during the period which approximates the time the hedged inventory is sold.
+Changes in the fair value of these forward contracts, excluding forward points, designated as cash-flow hedges are recorded as a component of accumulated other comprehensive income (loss) within shareholders' equity, and are recognized in selling, general and administrative expenses in the condensed consolidated statement of income in the period which approximates the time the hedged inventory is sold.
 We also hedge forecasted intercompany management fees over specific months.
-Changes in the fair value of these forward contracts accumulated other comprehensive loss within shareholders' equity, and are recognized in selling, general and administrative expenses in the condensed consolidated statement of income in the period when the hedged item and underlying transaction affects earnings.
-As of June 30, 2013, we recorded assets at fair value of \$3.5 million and liabilities at fair value of \$1.9 million relating to all outstanding foreign currency contracts designated as cash-flow hedges.
-As of December 31, 2012, we recorded assets at fair value of \$0.5 million and liabilities at fair value of \$3.3 million relating to all outstanding foreign currency contracts designated as cash-flow hedges.
-We assess hedge effectiveness and measure hedge ineffectiveness at least quarterly.
-During the three and six months ended June 30, 2013 and 2012, the ineffective portion relating to these hedges was immaterial and the hedges remained effective as of June 30, 2013 and December 31, 2012.
+Changes in the fair value of these forward contracts designated as cash flow hedges are recorded as a component of accumulated other comprehensive loss within shareholders' equity, and are recognized in selling, general and administrative expenses in the condensed consolidated statement of income in the period when the hedged item and underlying transaction affects earnings.
+As of September 30, 2013, we recorded assets at fair value of \$0.5 million and liabilities at fair value of \$3.3 million relating to all outstanding foreign currency contracts designated as cash-flow hedges.
+We assess hedge effectiveness

-As of both June 30, 2013 and December 31, 2012, the majority of our outstanding foreign currency forward contracts had maturity dates of less than twelve months, with the majority of freestanding derivatives expiring within one month.
-There were no foreign currency option contracts outstanding as of June 30, 2013 and December 31, 2012.
+As of both September 30, 2013 and December 31, 2012, the majority of our outstanding foreign currency forward contracts had maturity dates of less than twelve months, with the majority of freestanding derivatives expiring within one month.
+There were no foreign currency option contracts outstanding as of September 30, 2013 and December 31, 2012.